 Access to Perspectives:

 TJC has simplified the process for your colleagues at each accredited organization to obtain access to Perspectives since January 2020.
 They have reprinted these instructions again this month.
-Staff who have an email address in the domain name of the accredited organization can register for access using the link published in Perspectives and reproduced here

 They will need your HCO ID #, which you can provide to staff or they can obtain it from Quality Check.
 Once they submit the request, they will be granted access to Perspectives.
 This should make things we suggest you share with different department heads easier as you can just send them an email, advising them to review the article on page X, self-assess their readiness and be prepared to discuss at the next organization accreditation meeting.
 If staff do not have an email address in the domain name of your organization, they can still request access, but the main TJC contact at each organization will have to approve each request.

 We have previously discussed activities at a TJC Consultant Forum in this newsletter, and that same group has been combined with several other advisory groups and TJC conducted a teleconference meeting during the past month.
 One of the issues they discussed this month were some new tracer tools they developed for conducting the medical staff system tracer.

 The new tools provide structure for the discussion of credentialing and privileging, OPPE, FPPE, medical staff bylaws review and graduate medical education, as well as a checklist for the file review itself.

 gotten away from such checklists in more recent years, however they do create a standardized approach that many organizations like because they now know exactly what to anticipate.
 We do not currently see these tools posted on the extranet; however, we anticipate they will be published in the 2021 Survey Activity Guide (SAG).